-The top line represents the larger of the two beds, an L-shaped bed running down the side and back of the garden but set back from a conifer hedge to allow for maintenance of the hedge.
-From left to right:- Phyllostachys aureosuculata f. spectabils, (7 no.), (a yellow stemmed bamboo), planted as an evenly spaced avenue to give a kind of cloister effect; Liriope muscari, (14 no.), (Japanese Mondo grass); Ophiopogon planiscarpus ‘Black Dragon’, (13 no.), (Japanese black grass); Hakonechloa macra ‘Aureola’, (7 no.), (a golden Japanese grass); Imperata cylindrica ‘Red Baron’, (6 no.), (Japanese Blood grass).
+The larger of the two beds is an L-shaped bed running down the side and back of the garden but set back from a conifer hedge to allow for maintenance of the hedge.
+This bed was planted with: Phyllostachys aureosuculata f. spectabils, (7 no.), (a yellow stemmed bamboo), planted as an evenly spaced avenue to give a kind of cloister effect; Liriope muscari, (14 no.), (Japanese Mondo grass); Ophiopogon planiscarpus ‘Black Dragon’, (13 no.), (Japanese black grass); Hakonechloa macra ‘Aureola’, (7 no.), (a golden Japanese grass); Imperata cylindrica ‘Red Baron’, (6 no.), (Japanese Blood grass).
 All the grasses are used as groundcover planting under the bamboos.
-The bed will be mulched with black, angular, slate.
+The bed was mulched with black, angular, slate.

-The bottom line is the second smaller bed at the front of the garden.
+The second smaller bed is at the front of the garden.
 (The left hand side of the garden is formed by an existing rockery sloping down to a stream.
 This bed has already had Japanese Shield ferns and black stemmed bamboos added to it as a transition from the ‘Zen’ borders down to a more natural, waterside area.)
-From left to right:- Acer palmatum ‘Little Princess’, (1 no.), (Japanese Maple tree), a single plant planted next to an entrance area of paving; Euonymus alatus ‘Compactus’, (3 no.), (dwarf Spindle tree), planted in a short avenue in line with the Acer; Pachysandra terminalis ‘Green Carpet’, (12 no.), evergreen groundcover beneath the Spindle trees; Epimedium x youngianum ‘Niveum’, (4 no.), groundcover planting to the Acer; Athyrium niponicum var, pictum, (3 no.), (Japanese painted fern), planted in a row of three next to the garden’s paved entrance; Nerine bowdenii, ( to be planted), these bulbs will be planted in three clumps between the Acer and Spindle trees to add an intense splash of Autumn colour.
-This bed will be mulched with white, rounded, pebbles.
+This was planted with Acer palmatum ‘Little Princess’, (1 no.), (Japanese Maple tree), a single plant planted next to an entrance area of paving; Euonymus alatus ‘Compactus’, (3 no.), (dwarf Spindle tree), planted in a short avenue in line with the Acer; Pachysandra terminalis ‘Green Carpet’, (12 no.), evergreen groundcover beneath the Spindle trees; Epimedium x youngianum ‘Niveum’, (4 no.), groundcover planting to the Acer; Athyrium niponicum var, pictum, (3 no.), (Japanese painted fern), planted in a row of three next to the garden’s paved entrance; Nerine bowdenii, these bulbs were planted in three clumps between the Acer and Spindle trees to add an intense splash of Autumn colour.
+This bed was mulched with white, rounded, pebbles.

 Both beds have been edged with steel edging to keep edges sharp and crisp.
 Between the two beds there are 6 no. paving slabs to provide an entrance to the lawned area within the planted beds.